- Campus Life

 - Athletics + Arts

 - About Us

-Winterim - Last day to ADD a class or register...
+Full Semester - Last day to DROP a class without...

 The committee developed a mission statement consistent with four points of the UW-Parkside's Mission Statement that are relevant.

 Reflecting these points, the purpose of a general education in the liberal arts at the University of Wisconsin-Parkside is to facilitate the acquisition of knowledge and skills so that the students will become successful in their professions and careers.
 To achieve that end, the general education program is dedicated to fostering a liberal education in the arts, humanities, natural, social, and behavioral sciences responsive to the occupational, civic and cultural needs of its diverse student population.
 The general education program will create a learning community that provides opportunities for excellence, for utilizing technology creatively and effectively, and for providing programs that meet the intellectual and cultural needs of people throughout their lives.